XuanrZhang/bagofmotifs/method_comparison/README.md

 ## Code and trained-models provided for method comparison section

-In this file folder, we provided all code for method comparison, including three neural network methods for multi-classification comparison and machine learning method gkm-SVM for binary classification comparison.
+In this file folder, we provided all code for method comparison, including three neural network methods for **multi-classification comparison** and machine learning method gkm-SVM for **binary classification comparison**.

 ### Multi-classification comparison with neural network methods